wkumari/draft-wkumari-dnsop-trust-management/README.md

    4. Concatenate the list, with each key tag being a label.

+   5. Append _tds.<domain>

-   As an example, if the resolver has a single Trust Anchor with a Key Tag of 4217, it would generate an owner name of _4217.
-If it has two Trust Anchors, with Key Tags 1985 and 1776 it would generate an owner name of _1776._1985.
+   As an example, if the resolver has a single Trust Anchor configured for the root with a Key Tag of 4217, it would emit a query for _4217._tds.
+If it has two Trust Anchors, with Key Tags 1985 and 1776 it would generate an owner name of _1776._1985._tds.
+If there is a separate Trust Anchor configured for example.com with a key ID of 1234, the resolver would query for _1234._tds.example.com.

    NOTE: The generation of the TDS Name means that Key Tags MUST be unique, at least within "recent" history.
 If (e.g during a Key